Texas Stream Team Program: Statewide Volunteer Monitoring

-Texas Stream Team coordinates a network of partner organizations and citizen scientists to increase the public's knowledge of water quality and nonpoint source pollution across the state.
+Texas Stream Team coordinates a network of partner organizations and community scientists to increase the public's knowledge of water quality and nonpoint source pollution across the state.

 Background

-Texas Stream Team (TST), directed by Texas State University’s Meadow Center for Water and the Environment, is an on-going state program.
-TST coordinates a network of partner organizations and volunteer citizen scientists who seek to increase the public’s knowledge of water quality and nonpoint source pollution across the state through water quality monitoring, data collection and analysis, and related educational programs.
+Texas Stream Team (TST), directed by Texas State University’s Meadow Center for Water and the Environment (Meadows Center), is an on-going state program.
+TST coordinates a network of partner organizations and volunteer community scientists who seek to increase the public’s knowledge of water quality and nonpoint source pollution across the state through water quality monitoring, data collection and analysis, and related educational programs.
+The TST program is currently being implemented via three concurrent contracts with the Texas Commission on Environmental Quality.

 Project Description

-These data can be used to identify areas with water quality concerns which can be communicated to water resource managers who implement best management practices for improving water quality.
-Long-term monitoring can be used to assess the effectiveness of such best management practices.
+These data can be used to identify areas with water quality concerns that can be communicated to water resource managers who implement best management practices (BMPs) for improving water quality.
+Long-term monitoring can be used to assess the effectiveness of such BMPs.

-TST supports a variety of watershed services in communities that have complete and approved Watershed Protection Plans (WPPs) or are currently developing a WPP, and/or Total Maximum Daily Loads.
+TST supports a variety of watershed services in communities that have completed or are currently developing watershed protection plans and/or total maximum daily loads.
 Services include assisting water quality data collection and analysis and providing TST programming and information regarding matching/in-kind funds.

-TST also provides watershed education to at least 5,500 people annually on topics including nonpoint source pollution and water conservation and management.
+TST also provides watershed education on topics including nonpoint source pollution and water conservation and management.

-TST will continue managing, expanding, and strengthening their statewide citizen science network by working with partners and established groups, creating new partner networks and citizen scientist groups, expanding the role of citizen scientists in Texas, and educating the public, students, volunteers, and resource managers about watersheds, water quality, and nonpoint source pollution.
+TST will continue managing, expanding, and strengthening their statewide community science network by working with partners and established groups, creating new partner networks and community scientist groups, expanding the role of community scientists in Texas, and educating the public, students, volunteers, and resource managers about watersheds, water quality, and nonpoint source pollution.

 For More Information